pau-dim/X-Road/doc/OperationalMonitoring/Protocols/pr-opmon_x-road_operational_monitoring_protocol_Y-1096-2.md

 <!-- tocstop -->

-## License
+# License

 This document is licensed under the Creative Commons Attribution-ShareAlike 3.0 Unported License.
 To view a copy of this license, visit http://creativecommons.org/licenses/by-sa/3.0/.

-## 1 Introduction
+# 1 Introduction

 This specification describes services that can be used by X-Road participants to gather operational monitoring information of the security servers.
-The operational monitoring information contains data about request exchange (such as which services or endpoints have been called, how many times, what was the size of the response, etc.) of the security servers.
+The operational monitoring information contains data about request exchange (such as which services have been called, how many times, what was the size of the response, etc.) of the security servers.
 The X-Road operational monitoring protocol is intended to support external monitoring systems and other software that can monitor service level agreements, make service statistics, etc.

 The operational monitoring services are the following:

-* *getSecurityServerOperationalData* - downloading operational data of the specified time period of the security server.
+- _getSecurityServerOperationalData_ - downloading operational data of the specified time period of the security server.
-* *getSecurityServerHealthData* - downloading health data of the security server.
+- _getSecurityServerHealthData_ - downloading health data of the security server.

 The operational monitoring services are implemented as standard X-Road services (see \[[PR-MESS](#PR-MESS)\] for detailed description of the protocol) that are offered by the owner of the security servers.